-You’d begin your workout with the heavy compound lifts, and then finish with the lighter accessory/isolation lifts.
-For example, you may find that doing chin-ups will grow your biceps just fine, but if you want to build truly burly biceps I’d recommend doing bicep curls too:
+You’d begin your workout with the heavy compound lifts and then finish with the lighter isolation lifts.
+For example, you may find that doing chin-ups will grow your biceps just fine, but if you want to build truly burly biceps I’d recommend doing bicep curls, too:

 Muscle Group illustrations.
-Each muscle is shown as a few mock muscle fibres.
-These are simplified, but show you which directions these muscles can pull.
-We thought this would be helpful, since it also shows which parts of muscles you can target.
+Each muscle has a few lines showing their direction of pull.
+These are simplified but they’ll still show you which directions these muscles can pull.

-As you can see, the muscles in your chest run horizontally.
+For example, as you can see, the muscles in your chest run horizontally.
 You can target the lower fibres with a decline bench press, the upper fibres with an incline bench press.
 (A regular bench press will target both.)
-However you probably won’t have as much luck targeting your “inner” or “outer” chest, since the same muscle fibres span all the way across.
+However, you probably won’t have as much luck targeting your “inner” or “outer” chest because the same muscle fibres span all the way across.

 We kept this in mind when putting this diagram together.
 Your best bet for stimulating every part of every muscle group is to use a wide variety of exercises that work your muscles in slightly different ways.
 Comparable (somewhat interchangeable) exercises are on the same line, and complementary exercises are shown on different lines.

-Conversely, a Smith Machine back squat does a poorer job of activating many muscles, proper technique is more difficult to learn, it’s more likely to result in injury, it requires a fancy piece of equipment that isn’t very versatile, and it doesn’t allow you to easily progress to a more advanced variation later on.
-(You wouldn’t have built up your stabilizer muscles or practiced the movement pattern that would allow you to smoothly progress to a barbell front or back squat.)
-Smith machine squats aren’t necessarily a “bad” exercise, but they certainly aren’t good enough to make the cut.
+Conversely, a Smith machine back squat does a poorer job of activating many muscles, it’s more likely to result in injury, it requires a fancy piece of equipment, and the strength that you gain won’t transfer well to other lifts.
+After all, you wouldn’t have built up your stabilizer muscles or practiced the movement pattern that would allow you to smoothly progress to squatting with free weights.
+Now, Smith machine squats aren’t necessarily a bad exercise, but they aren’t the whey protein of the crop, either.

 This is not an exhaustive list.
 Just good solid examples that will get the job done incredibly well.